cjpearson/cordova-plugin-keyboard/README.md

 Keyboard.automaticScrollToTopOnHiding
 =================

-Specifies whenether content of page would be autoamtically scrolled to the top of the page when keyboard is hiding.
+Specifies whenether content of page would be automatically scrolled to the top of the page when keyboard is hiding.

     Keyboard.automaticScrollToTopOnHiding = true;